tetracorp/k240/docs/_posts/2022-05-25-cu-amiga-strings-analysis.md

 : Manual protection code text.

 554
 : "Fleet is not orbitting the current asteroid!"
-A rarely used text for
+A rarely used text, presumably for when ordering a fleet to guard an asteroid they aren't at.

 561
-: First text string which does appear in memory after the text list, but is not indexed as such, and has equivalents in the final game.
-Abbreviation for credits changed from "CR" to "CD".
+: Abbreviation for credits changed from "CR" to "CD".
 Note that the demo hardcodes the starting text string as 3,740,000, which is also the default starting money in the demo.
 The full game just replaces them with the letter "x", since it's changed when the game begins anyway.

 564, 565
 : Enabling and disabling speech.
 The string in this approximate location